IceBerge421/markdown-cv/index.md

 ## About

-Doctoral candidate in Media Studies in the University of Central Florida’s Texts & Technology PhD program.
+Doctoral candidate in Digital Media in the University of Central Florida’s Texts & Technology PhD program.
 Award-winning game designer and teacher studying the so-called "unplayable."
 Work can be found in *Game Studies,* *New Media & Society,* *Feminist Media Studies* and the proceedings of DiGRA, ICIDS, and elsewhere.

 <div id="printPageButton">